 At the heart of the NSLC is a leadership curriculum designed to build concrete leadership skills that will help you succeed.
 From the beginning of your program you will learn to work as a team during an exciting Ropes Challenge Course.
 Interactive lectures and small-group workshops will give you an opportunity to build upon your strengths and minimize your weaknesses.

-Leadership topics tailored to the U.S. Policy & Politics program include:
+Leadership topics tailored to the U.S. History & Government program include:

 - Personality Styles and Group Dynamics